 Boxing vs. Muay Thai: Who Would Win?

-Boxing and Muay Thai are the two most prevalent among the many striking martial arts.
-While boxing has been the main striking art in the western world for the good part of the last two centuries, Muay Thai quickly rose to prominence since people discovered its great practicality and transfer of skills to mixed martial arts.
+While boxing has been the primary combat sport in the Western world for the last two centuries, Muay Thai quickly rose to prominence when people discovered its practicality and effectiveness for mixed martial arts.
+Both are strong striking styles, but which one would win in a fight?

 What Is Boxing?